Koha-Community/kohadocs/source/opac.rst

-In addition to sending your cart you can download the contents of your cart in several pre-defined formats or using a :ref:`CSV Profile <csv-profiles-label>` that you defined in the Tools module.
+In addition to sending your cart you can download the contents of your cart in several pre-defined formats or using a :ref:`CSV profile <csv-profiles-label>` that you defined in the tools module.

 |image981|